lucascorumba/study-projects/tweet-inverted-index/README.md

 ![table schema](../readme-imgs/inverted-index-tweet-table-schema.png)

-I collected about 10.000 tweets from November 22^nd^ to November 29^th^.
-It ain't much, but it's ~~honest work~~ enough to get PostgreSQL attention.
+I collected about 10.000 tweets from November 22 to November 29.
+It ain't much, but it's ~~honest work~~ enough to get PostgreSQL attention and actually use the index.

 ![tweet count and dates](../readme-imgs/inverted-index-count-dates.png)